sebasdevel/M1-NewTechnologiesProgramming/README.md

-# M1-NewTechnologiesProgramming
-Project Moment 1 - Version Control System
+# Moment One - New Technologies Programming

+_Graphical interface similar to YouTube using GIT_

+## GS Videos - ▶️

+_Simple HTML template with jQuery and BS._